Dirac structures, nonholonomic systems and reduction: Introduction

-In this paper we study several aspects of Dirac reduction.
-First we recall the necessary background on Dirac geometry in \S\ref{diracquot}.
-We begin our investigations with the comparison of two different descriptions of Dirac reduction by symmetry groups in \S\ref{red}.
+First we recall the necessary background on Dirac geometry in \S\ref{diracquot}, as well as descriptions of Dirac reduction by symmetry groups.
 It is known that under certain assumptions beyond the usual ones, the quotient manifold carries a natural Dirac structure.
-These hypotheses are formulated in the literature in two different manners: using sections (see \cite{vdsblak}) or appealing to the theory of fiber bundles (see \cite{bucagu}).
-While each approach has its advantages and both lead to the same result, it turns out that the method using sections needs an additional technical hypothesis, discussed in detail in the appendix \ref{appendix}.
-We show in \S\ref{nonhol} that Dirac reduction as presented in \S\ref{red}, coincides with the method of reduction for nonholonomic systems due to \cite{basni}.
+These hypotheses are formulated in the literature in two different manners: using sections (see \cite{BlvdS01}) or appealing to the theory of fiber bundles (see \cite{BuCaGu07}).
+We show in \S\ref{nonhol} that Dirac reduction as presented in \S\ref{red}, coincides with the method of reduction for nonholonomic systems due to \cite{BaSn93}.
 This is achieved by reformulating their Hamiltonian approach to nonholonomic systems in the context of Dirac structures.
+We give several standard examples that illustrate this.